iainmstott/compadreDB/DBVersionsClean/ReadMe.md

 ***

 This folder contains code to 'clean up' the com(p)adre databases.
+It should run on any database version (and both current and previous versions are supplied in this folder).

 The code adds several variables to the metadata which can be used to exclude matrices that suffer from a number of common problems.
 The problems cover issues that